 The debates we engage in should not end after the final bell is rung.

-This is the second installment of a six-part series which looks at how debate topics from the 2018 Singapore Secondary School Debate Championships (SSSDC) 2018 relate to Singapore’s society today.
+This is the final installment of a six-part series which looks at how debate topics from the 2018 Singapore Secondary School Debate Championships (SSSDC) 2018 relate to Singapore’s society today.

 After the judges have rendered their verdicts, the pens & cards are packed away and the journey home begins, our minds and thoughts should still be filled with the words we spoke and heard during the hour of spirited argumentation.
 Why?

 Because debaters will grow up to be the movers and shakers of tomorrow.
 You will be our leaders, our lawyers and our social levellers.
 Yours will be the voice for those who have none and yours is the will that brings change to our society.

 We should thus relish every opportunity to consider how the topics that we discuss in the abstract will come to have a concrete impact on the real world that we live in.